Embed This Data

 - FDI Inflow:

-Independent since 1968, Mauritius has one of Sub-Saharan Africa’s strongest economies and is the only African country ranked as a “full democracy” in the Economist Intelligence Unit.
+Independent since 1968, Mauritius is the only African country ranked as a “full democracy” by the Economist Intelligence Unit.
 Sir Anerood Jugnauth was appointed prime minister in December 2014, the third time he has held the position, and Ameenah Gurib-Fakim was elected to the presidency in June 2015, the first woman to hold the largely ceremonial role.
 The government is trying to encourage modernization of the sugar and textile industries while promoting diversification into such areas as information and communications technology, financial and business services, seafood processing, and exports.
-Services and tourism remain the economic drivers.
-The government still owns utilities and controls imports of rice, flour, petroleum products, and cement.
-Mauritius has made maritime security a priority and in 2012 signed a deal with Britain’s Royal Navy for the transfer of suspected pirates captured by Britain to Mauritius for prosecution.
+Services and tourism remain the main economic drivers.
+Mauritius has made maritime security a priority and in 2012 signed a deal with Britain’s Royal Navy to transfer suspected pirates to Mauritius for prosecution.
 Both Mauritius and the United Kingdom claim control of the Chagos Islands, administered by the U.K. and home to a U.S. military base.

-The top individual income and corporate tax rates are 15 percent.
-Other taxes include a value-added tax (VAT).
-The overall tax burden is equal to 18.3 percent of gross domestic income.
-Government expenditures are 25 percent of GDP.
-The budget deficit has been under control, and public debt continues to hover around 50 percent of the domestic economy.
-Sound public financial management has prompted credit rating upgrades in the past year.
+The personal income and corporate tax rates are a flat 15 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 18.6 percent of total domestic income.
+Government spending has increased to 24.9 percent of GDP.
+The budget deficit has been under control, and public debt continues to hover around 50 percent of total domestic output.

-The average tariff rate for Mauritius is 0.7 percent, and both tariff and non-tariff trade barriers have been unilaterally reduced.
+The average tariff rate for Mauritius is a low 0.7 percent, and both tariff and non-tariff trade barriers have been unilaterally reduced.
 The government screens new investment, but most sectors of the economy are open to foreign investment.
 The growing financial sector, dominated by private commercial banks, is competitive.
-The number of non-performing loans is declining, and banks continue to be well capitalized and resilient despite ongoing global financial turbulence.
+The number of non-performing loans is declining, and banks continue to be well capitalized and resilient.